Paimio

-Paimio (/fi/; Pemar) is a town and municipality of Finland.
+' (/fi/; Pemar) is a town and municipality of Finland.

 It is located in the province of Western Finland and is part of the Southwest Finland region.
 The municipality has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Paimio.
 The municipality is unilingually Finnish.

 Paimio centre is called Vista, divided by the church hill to Upper Vista (Ylä-Vista) and Lower Vista (Ala-Vista).

 Important buildings

 Paimio is best known for Paimio Sanatorium operating as a part of Turku University Hospital.
 It was built in 1932 and designed by architect Alvar Aalto and originally served as a tuberculosis sanatorium.